-The Journal of Clinical Sport Psychology (JCSP) is the only journal to promote the understanding and advancement of the integration of clinical, counseling, and sport psychology.
-JCSP will stimulate thought, promote empirical investigation, and disseminate scientifically informed knowledge related to the comprehensive psychological care and overall well-being of athletes, coaches, and sport organizations.
+The Journal of Clinical Sport Psychology (JCSP) promotes the understanding and advancement of the integration of clinical, counseling, and sport psychology.
+JCSP strives to stimulate thought, promote empirical investigation, and disseminate scientifically informed knowledge related to the comprehensive psychological care and overall well-being of athletes, coaches, and sport organizations.

-JCSP has recently published special issues on culturally informed sport psychology and psychophysiology and neuroscience in sport, as well as articles on topics such as burnout in youth sport and anxiety and coping in surfers.
-Future issues, including a two-part special issue on concussions in sport, will continue to provide case studies, field studies, empirical research, and evaluation research examining both the scientific and applied concerns in working with athletes, coaches, and organizations.
+JCSP has published special issues on culturally informed sport psychology and psychophysiology and neuroscience in sport, as well as eating disorders in college athletics.
+Future issues will continue to provide case studies, field studies, empirical research, and evaluation research examining both the scientific and applied concerns in working with athletes, coaches, and organizations.

 JCSP is also published in a digital format, providing online subscribers with the same authoritative content of the print edition but with additional advantages, including the ability to search entire issues in seconds and access to back issues.
 The content of the online version of JCSP is available weeks before the print version arrives by mail, and subscribers can receive the table of contents of each issue by e-mail when a new issue has been published.